genomicsclass/leanpub/manuscript/modeling_exercises.md

 A>
 A>
 A>14.
 So we obtain a p-value smaller than 0.001 for a count of 14.
 Why is it problematic to report this p-value as strong evidence of a location that is different?
-A>
 A>    - A) Poisson in only an approximation.
 A>    - B) We selected the highest region out of 57 and need to adjust for multiple testing.
 A>    - C) {$$}\lambda{/$$} is an estimate, a random variable, and we didn't take into account its variability.
 A>    - D)  We don't know the effect size.
 A>
 A>
 A>15.
 Use the Bonferonni correction to determine the p-value cut-off that guarantees a FWER of 0.05.
-What is this p-value cutoff ?
+What is this p-value cutoff?
 A>
 A>
 A>16.
 Create a qq-plot to see if our Poisson model is a good fit: